 Depending on how much control you want over your pension fund, you might want to ask your employer to contribute to your personal scheme.

 With investment strategies for your personal and self-invested personal pensions (SIPP), you can pick funds with varying risk levels.
 Historical data shows that stock and property are the only two asset classes that have grown faster than the rate of inflation.
 If you have a long time before you retire, you might consider picking funds that have portfolios with a high allocation of these assets – especially stocks.
 But remember, with higher potential returns comes higher risks.
 The advantage of having time on your hands is that the longer your pension fund is in the market, the more opportunity it has to ride the ups and downs.
 People closer to retiring may want to reallocate their asset mix to less risky investments such as bonds.

 Earlier, we discussed that you do not pay tax on your contributions.
 The flip-side of this is that you will be liable to tax on your pension income when you receive it.
 With ISAs, it’s the other way round.
 You pay tax upfront on your income before making your investment contributions, but you won’t pay tax at the other end.

 You generally won’t be able to access your pension until you reach a certain age, whereas most ISAs are available if you need them for an emergency.

 As with other investment funds, there are socially responsible pension funds popping up.
 The bad news is that often they come with higher fees.
-The good news, from a pension perspective, is that evidence is building up that these types of funds are performing better than other funds in the long term.
+The good news is that evidence is building up that shows these types of funds are performing better than other funds in the long term.

 Where to get them